hnky/blog/sign-language-interpretation.md

 ## Things I learned

-> A person providing sign language interpretation is called a sign language interpreter Persons who ‘speak’ a sign language are called signers.
+> A person providing sign language interpretation is called a sign language interpreter.
+Persons who ‘speak’ a sign language are called signers.

 ### Sign language is not just one language
 Pick the right language for your audience.
 I thought sign language is universal, turned out that this was not the case.
 Each country has their own national sign language and sometimes also regional signed languages.